Blackbelly salamander: Behaviour

 Breeding takes place in the late spring.
 The female attaches fifteen to forty eggs to the base of submerged boulders.
 The eggs hatch in about three months and the larvae develop slowly, undergoing metamorphosis into juvenile salamanders about three and a half years later.
+Research has shown that these larval salamanders can detect differences in each fish to know which is a predator.

 Ecology

 Several other species of salamander occupy the same range as the blackbelly salamander.
 These include the dusky salamander (Desmognathus fuscus), the Allegheny Mountain dusky salamander (Desmognathus ochrophaeus), and the seal salamander (Desmognathus monticola).
+Blackbelly salamanders have been shown to push Dusky salamanders out of the coveted stream splash zones, and have also been observed preying on the Duskys.

 Blackbelly and seal salamanders seem to actively avoid each other and it is possible that they use chemical cues to avoid coming into contact.
 They are sometimes attacked by garter snakes (Thamnophis sp.).
 The blackbelly salamander's defence strategies include its warning colouration (though it is not in fact toxic), remaining still in the hope a predator will fail to notice it, biting the aggressor, and shedding its tail (autotomy) as a distraction.
 Biting was successful against garter snakes and was also used against shrews.